- Main Menu

 ADDR2SLBITS=3,4will XOR bits 3,4 of the address to determine the slot.

 List of bit positions of a memory address to exclusive-or (XOR) to determine the chip select bits (0 or 1).
 This is useful if you know that the memory controller maps a particular address to a CS bit using this decoding scheme.
 If this parameter is specified and MemTest86 detects a memory error, the CS bit will be calculated and displayed along with the faulting address.
 Each bit position specified is separated by a comma.
 For example,

 ADDR2CSBITS=5,11will XOR bits 5, 11 of the address to determine the CS bit.

-Map used to label each DRAM chip to a particular chip number when tracking chip-level errors (Site Edition only).
+Lookup table used to map each DRAM chip to a unique ID label when tracking chip-level errors (Site Edition only).
+The label string must be no more than 4 characters.
 By default, the chips shall be labeled from U0...U15.
 For example,

 This parameter also supports different mappings for each RAM module configuration.
 This is specified by optional attributes following the CHIPMAP parameter.
 For example,

 If there are multiple matches, the chip map parameter that matches the most attributes shall be applied.